76 Best Sunroom Ideas

 For this effect, you’d want a more minimalistic space with a lack of clutter.
 This will allow you to clear your mind and be fully immersed in the relaxation experience.
 You’ll also want fairly light and neutral colors that are as easy as possible on your eyes.

 Most people agree you can never have too much natural light indoors, especially in a highly functional space.
-For this reason, sunroom-inspired architecture and design are popular in and around the kitchen.
+For this reason, sunroom-inspired architecture and designs are popular in and around the kitchen.

 Even if your sunny kitchen isn’t technically a sunroom, you can still harness the beauty of one with your decor choices.
 Be sure to magnify the room’s natural sunlight.
 Use strategically placed curtains to make the existing windows look even bigger.
 Avoid heavy drapery in favor of sheer, light-colored fabrics.